-11-4-3: Final Plat
+Replace 11-4-1 with the following:

 11-4-1: DEVELOPMENT REVIEW PROCESS

 A. Intent: By the time a subdivider creates a preliminary plat, both the subdivider and the city have made a substantial investment in time and money.
 In addition, once the preliminary plat has been completed, it is difficult and expensive to rework the plans for the project.
 In an effort to better meet the needs of the city and the subdivider, the city has adopted the following development review process.